 Frequently asked questions

-• How is an IZA World of Labor article produced?
+• How is a World of Labour article produced?

-An IZA WoL article goes through several stages before it is accepted and then published.
-To secure the high quality of IZA World of Labor, our experienced Subject Editors select authors with an established scholarly reputation in the subject and invite them to contribute on a particular topic.
-If an author submits an own proposal this article receives evaluation and requires approval by the Editor-in-Chief of IZA World of Labor.
+An World of Labour article goes through several stages before it is accepted and then published.
+To secure the high quality of World of Labour, our experienced Subject Editors select authors with an established scholarly reputation in the subject and invite them to contribute on a particular topic.
+If an author submits their own proposal this article receives evaluation and requires approval by the Editor-in-Chief of World of Labour.

 When submitted, the full article goes out for peer review which, due to the specific nature of our articles, focuses less on the novelty of the article’s topic but rather on the completeness of its argumentation.